freemish/simple-bank-ledger/README.md

 # simple-bank-ledger

 *Very* simple bank ledger application in Go.
-Not finished, at all.

 The goal is to create an interface that: